zcoo/fluss/website/docs/quickstart/security.md

 -- switch to consumer user context
 USE CATALOG consumer_catalog;

--- write data using consumer credientials
+-- write data using consumer credentials
 INSERT INTO fluss_order VALUES (1, 1.0);
 ```
 **Output:**